Cantii Way: map and GPX

 Recommended bike and kit

-Electric bikes: This route is ideal for electric bikes (e-).
+This route is ideal for e-cycles.
 Although there are few big hills, the added assistance along flat, straight sections (especially into a headwind) is an efficient and helpful use of the battery.
 There are also plenty of locations, such as at refreshment stops, where you could potentially recharge the battery during the day, if required.

 Pannier racks or bikepacking bags are a good way to transport your cargo, as there are many facilities along the route, as well as excellent rail connections, and it is possible to ride the route safely and easily unsupported and with minimal baggage.
 Although you would be unlucky to suffer punctures along this route, bike shops are not always easy or quick to come by, so be prepared.